Contributing¶

 , run:

-# Build HTML pages
+# Build HTML pages with the furo theme,

-Check links in docs¶
+# Check links in the documentation

 Running Tests¶